1 |

 Among household heads, an estimated 9,000 wage workers and 170,000 self-employed workers outside of agriculture are no longer working since the start of the crisis.
 The percent of households engaged in a non-farm household enterprise that was no longer operating tripled and among households operating these businesses, average revenue decreased by 40 percent.

-No differences were found in employment impacts across quarantined and non-quarantined districts,
+No differences were found in employment impacts across quarantined and non-quarantined districts, further highlighting the importance of economy-wide indirect effects.
+Also, the data suggest there has not been recent large scale migration.

 The Ebola outbreak has not shown a significant effect on the ongoing harvest although the unseasonably heavy rains appear to have delayed the harvest.
 Food insecurity is high in Sierra Leone, but it is unclear the degree to which this is Ebola-related.
 There is no current evidence to suggest that quarantine restrictions are preventing food from reaching markets, and food insecurity is not higher in the quarantined districts.
 The poorest households are the most food insecure and are less likely to have access to informal safety nets through remittances.